Tame topology in Hensel minimal structures: Abstract

 \section{Abstract}

-We deal with Hensel minimal, non-trivially valued fields $K$ of equicharacteristic zero, whose axiomatic theory was introduced in a recent paper by Cluckers--Halupczok--Rideau.
-We additionally require that the classical algebraic language be induced for the imaginary sort $RV$.
-This condition is satisfied by the majority of classical tame structures on Henselian fields, including Henselian fields with analytic structure.
-The main purpose here is to carry over many results of our previous papers to the general axiomatic settings described above, including, among others, the theorem on existence of the limit, curve selection, the closedness theorem and several non-Archimedean versions of the \L{}ojasiewicz inequalities.
-We give examples that curve selection and the closedness theorem, a key result for numerous applications, may be no longer true after expanding the language for the leading term structure $RV$.
-In the case of Henselian fields with analytic structure, we establish a more precise version of the theorem on existence of the limit (a version of Puiseux's theorem).
+We are concerned with topology of Hensel minimal structures on non-trivially valued fields $K$, whose axiomatic theory was introduced in a recent paper by Cluckers--Halupczok--Rideau.
+We additionally require that every definable subset in the imaginary sort $RV$, binding together the residue field $Kv$ and value group $vK$, be already definable in the plain valued field language.
+This condition is satisfied by several classical tame structures on Henselian fields, including Henselian fields with analytic structure, V-minimal fields, and polynomially bounded o-minimal structures with a convex subring.
+In this article, we establish many results concerning definable functions and sets; among others, existence of the limit for definable functions of one variable, a closedness theorem, several non-Archimedean versions of the \L{}ojasiewicz inequalities, an embedding theorem for regular definable spaces, and the definable ultranormality and ultraparacompactness of definable Hausdorff LC-spaces.